 - Minimize antibiotic use.
 It is essential that we all modify our mindset in regards to the use of antibiotics, knowing that while they’re truly helpful under specific situations, they must be avoided for routine viral infections.
 Talk to your physician to consider the pros and cons when an antibiotic is advised.

 - Be sure that any problems are documented.
 In the event you suffer from antibiotic resistance, be sure to have your doctor report it.
 The CDC is amassing data to record information about antibiotic-resistant infections, factors behind those infections, and risk factors, in order to help prevent or decrease the number of occurrences.

 Development of new antibiotics and diagnostic tests is a continuous process to try to stay in front of resistant bacteria.
 Dr. Michael Bell, deputy director for the CDC’s Division of Healthcare Quality Promotion, shares, “We are approaching a cliff.
 If we don’t take steps to slow or stop drug resistance, we will fall back to a time when simple infections killed people.”

 We should all do our part to help counter this harmful trend!
-Email or call Live Free Home Health Care, the Bristol home health care specialists, for further information about how we can help, such as through accompanying seniors to healthcare appointments and to receive vaccinations, by making sure that the household environment is clean and sanitary, by providing healthy meals to increase overall health, and so much more.
+Email or call Live Free Home Health Care, experts in home health care Concord, NH and the surrounding areas depend on, for further information about how we can help, such as through accompanying seniors to healthcare appointments and to receive vaccinations, by making sure that the household environment is clean and sanitary, by providing healthy meals to increase overall health, and so much more.
 Give us a call at 603-217-0149 to learn about our professional home care services in your area and how we help keep the senior loved ones you adore healthy and thriving!